 - All of the cabs are the same kind of car, and I don’t know the make or model, but it looks like an old 1940s sedan.

 - Once we got on the highway in the back of a cab, I quickly got confused by the right-hand drive thing.
-Like I’d look over and think “how the fuck is that car driving itself, and why is that guy just sitting in the passenger seat and watching?”
+Like I’d look over and think “how the hell is that car driving itself, and why is that kid just sitting in the passenger seat and watching?”

 - We stayed in Marble Arch.
 I have only the vaguest idea of London geography, and I feel we barely scratched the surface in our brief stay, but to me, it felt like this was a slightly richy-rich neighborhood, although nowhere near as much as Nob Hill.